TonyHocNguyen/CS308-ProgrammingLanguages/README.md

 C++ seems to be pass-by value for primitive types (unless the parameter argument says otherwise) and pass-by pointer (pointer value) for objects like arrays.
 You can also pass an array by reference.
 I will look further into this in future revisions.

+## Instructions to PLP5

+### Does C++ support objects or something similar?
+Are there naming conventions for objects, instance variables, or functions?

+### Does C++ have standard methods for functions that can be used across all objects (toString, compare, etc.) or are there something similar?

+### How does interface work (if applicable)?
+Does C++ support multiple inheritance?

+### If inheritance is applicable, how does C++ deal with overloading method names and resolving those calls?

+### Anything else important about objects and inheritance in C++